Portable Iron Houses

 Ordered from a catalogue, the buildings offered ranged from modest cottages to theatres and even churches that could hold over 700 people.
 Constructed in Britain, the houses were dismantled, every component labelled then packed into crates and shipped abroad to be reassembled in their new location.

 By 1855 South Melbourne comprised nearly 100 portable buildings, of which Patterson House is on its original site.
 Abercrombie House and Bellhouse were relocated to the current sites from North Melbourne and Fitzroy.
+All three make up the Portable Iron Houses experience.

 Place Details

-Open the first Sunday of the month.
+Open the First Sunday of each Month.

 Closed on public holidays.